Zakaria9375/fm-multi-step-form/README.md

 > What went well ?

-I am proud of accessbility, styling, clean markup
+I am proud of accessbility, styling, clean markup, functionality

 > What could be improved ?